 The "mustache" is a unique feature of Schinderhannes.
 Is it a proper arthropod?
 Opinion is divided but it is certainly close.

-Records and rumors: Reliably identifiable fossils of panarthropods date no farther back than the early Cambrian.
-Nevertheless, some researchers claim to recognize them in the zoological Rorhschach-test of the Ediacaran.
+Records and rumors: Reliably identifiable fossils of panarthropods date no farther back than the Early Cambrian.
+Nevertheless, some researchers claim to recognize them in the zoological Rorschach-test of the Ediacaran.
 Putative Ediacaran panarthropods might include:

 Parvancorina: (Right) Small shield-shaped creatures with body sculpture reminiscent of the cephala and pleural and axial lobes of trilobites.
 The case for Parvancorina draws strength from its similarity to the Burgess Shale trilobitomorph Skania fragilis.